 When to Use Each Type: Applications & Examples

-Each tamper protection technology—evident, proof, or resistant—serves a unique role depending on the required security level.
+Each tamper protection technology (evident, proof, or resistant) serves a unique role depending on the required security level.
 Tamper-evident solutions focus on detection, tamper-proof ones on full prevention, and tamper-resistant options on deterrence.
-Understanding where and how to use each type helps businesses secure assets, protect consumers, and maintain trust.
+Understanding where and how to use each type helps businesses secure assets, comply with industry regulations, and maintain trust.

 Tamper-Evident (Detection is Key)

 Tamper-evident products are essential where visual proof of interference is critical.
 These solutions are ideal for food packaging, ensuring customers can easily spot broken seals or disturbed closures.
-They are also used in pharmaceuticals to prevent contamination or unauthorized access to medicine.
+They are also used in pharmaceuticals to prevent contamination and meet FDA compliance.

 Other applications include confidential documents and legal evidence, where tamper-evident seals maintain a verifiable chain of custody and protect against disputes.